SolaceDev/solace-dev-codelabs/markdown/mulesoft-connector/mulesoft-connector.md

 To run this codelab all you need

-1. Access to a Solace broker (Cloud, Hardware, Software Image)
+1. Access to a Solace PubSub+ Event Broker (Cloud, Hardware, Software Image)
 1. MuleSoft Anypoint Account & Anypoint Studio

-## Setup a Solace PubSub+ cloud Broker
+## Setup a Solace PubSub+ Cloud Broker
 Duration: 0:05:00

-Access to a Solace messaging service, Solace PubSub+, can be achieved in either one of the three flavours
+Access to a Solace messaging service, Solace PubSub+, can be achieved in anyone of the three flavours
 1. Hardware Appliance
 1. Software broker image (Docker, Virtual image)
 1. Solace Cloud service instance